CenterForSpatialResearch/mapping_architecture_urbanism_humanities/04_CensusData.md

   ![Excel Table](Images/04_03_ACSinExcel_2021.png)

-  * We need to do two things: One, to rename the field names (header) and get rid of the second row (also a kind of header).
-And two, delete all the margin of error fields since we are not going to use them.
+  * We need to do three things: One, to rename the field names (header) and get rid of the second row (also a kind of header).
+Two, delete all the margin of error fields since we are not going to use them.
+Three, add an additional ID column that will enable us to join this data to shapefiles in QGIS.
   * QGIS has certain requirements for field names: maximum 10 characters, no spaces, no punctuation (except - and _ ) and they must start with a letter, not a number.
   * First, delete the margin of error columns.
 Just right-click / control-click on the column and select `Delete`.
   * Now, rename the header fields in the following way: